 Ordering in-house translations

 If your target group is everyone at SLU (or everyone at one of SLU's campuses, all staff or all students etc.) and the text is not too long, your text can usually be translated in-house.
-If that is not possible, we can help you order under the national framework agreement.
+For other translation needs, there is a national framework agreement.

 Please keep the following in mind when you send a request for translation: